Welcome to Sustainability at Wesleyan!

 Wesleyan University has been actively promoting sustainability since the 1980s.
 Through the efforts of the Wesleyan Sustainability Office, Sustainability Advisory Group (SAGES), and the campus community, Wesleyan has expanded its sustainability efforts, which now include include a climate action plan and many sustainability policies and projects.
 Please look through the links to the left to learn more about SAGES, the Sustainability Office, Green Team, student involvement, and our specific initiatives: climate action, building and grounds, dining and food, engagement and events, energy, waste reduction, transportation, purchasing, and water.

-Eco-to-GoDid you know that faculty and staff can now participate in Bon Appétit’s Eco-to-Go program?
+Eco-to-GoDid you know that all students, faculty, and staff can participate in Bon Appétit’s Eco-to-Go program?
 Eco-to-Go is available at Usdan and Summerfields dining halls.
-Employees who wish to join the program pay a one-time $5.00 fee to buy-in.
+To join the program, pay a one-time $5.00 (5 point) fee.
 Participants get an Eco-to-Go key chain when they sign up; this key chain can get swapped for a reusable container after a meal.
 Participants can bring back containers to be washed by Bon Appetit staff in exchange for a new container or a key chain to use at their next visit.